MossyJossy/Phase-1-Project/README.md

 Further analysis could produce supplementary understanding of what is considered a successful movie:
 - **Investigate what is understood to be an under-performing movie**.
 This modelling can be done with the current available data and provide insight into which genres do *not* do well regarding revenue and reviews and therefore which ones pose a higher risk to produce.
 - **Analyse which movie ratings (such as PG, MA and R) do well regarding reviews and revenue**.
 Using further external data sources to correlate this information, this could help hone the scope of what is considered a successful movie.
--**Combine the review data with sources from other rating sites and the Academy Awards**.
+- **Combine the review data with sources from other rating sites and the Academy Awards**.
 This data will have a more sophisticated, overall understanding of what is considered a film that is worth watching.

-***
-Questions to consider:
-* What are some reasons why your analysis might not fully solve the business problem?
-***

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook] or our [presentation].
+Please review our full analysis in [our Jupyter Notebook](Movie Genre Analysis.ipynb) or our [Presentation].

 For any additional questions, please contact **Jocelyn Fisher** at **[jocelynclaire216@gmail.com](mailto:jocelynclaire216@gmail.com)**